isislovecruft/aeonflux/README.md

 use rand::thread_rng;

 // First we set up an anonymous credential issuer.
 We have to specify
-// the number of attributes the credentials will have (here, 6),
+// the number of attributes the credentials will have (here, 4),
 // but not their type.
-Note that their type, while not specified, must
-// be fixed, e.g. a 2-attribute credential could have a scalar and then
-// a point attributes, but *not* a point and then a scalar. let mut rng = thread_rng();
+let mut rng = thread_rng();
-let system_parameters = SystemParameters::generate(&mut rng, 6).unwrap();
+let system_parameters = SystemParameters::generate(&mut rng, 4).unwrap();
 let issuer = Issuer::new(&system_parameters, &mut rng);

 // The issuer then publishes the `system_parameters` and the